Frankfurt Attractions

 Römerberg is the central square in Frankfurt's historic Old Town.
 It is bordered by a number of picturesque historic houses.
-At its center stands the city's most famous fountain, the gerechtigkeitsbrunnen.
+At its center stands the city's most famous fountain, the Gerechtigkeitsbrunnen.

 The Römer, Frankfurt's city hall was originally built between the 15th and the 18th century and last expanded in the early 20th century.
 The complex is one of the city's most important landmarks.